asirabdelhady/training_task_weather/README.md

 # weather

 packages used:
     get
     http
     intl
     lottie
     simple_shadow

-This was a team effort by Asir Abdelhady, ID:77920 and Saif Mohammed, ID:77690

 Asir Abdelhady: I created the Model classes that help receive the data from the api as well as the fetch class that fetch the result from the api url.